-The healthcare industry is evolving and HBA is committed to ensuring that our organization remains healthy, relevant and continues to progress the advancement and impact of women in healthcare worldwide.
+The HBA is committed to ensuring that our organization remains healthy, relevant and continues to progress the advancement and impact of women in healthcare worldwide.
 Many look to the HBA to fortify their vision, enhance their expertise and connect with like-minded professionals.

 HBA member volunteers invest their time with the knowledge that with their volunteer role comes a great responsibility to serve our members and the public with integrity.
 To join or serve as a volunteer of the HBA is to commit to the mission and vision of the association, personally strive to abide by the ethical standards and responsibilities associated with a leadership role, abide by the HBA code of conduct, and encourage the development and implementation of the ethical standards within the healthcare industry represented by its members.
 As part of service as an HBA board member, leaders must: